Tapac/exposed-wiki/DSL.md

 ## Overview

 The DSL (Domain Specific Language) API of Exposed, is similar to actual SQL statements with type safety that Kotlin offers.
-A DB table is represented by an `object` inherited from `org.jetbrains.exposed.sql.Table` like that:
+A DB table is represented by an `object` inherited from `org.jetbrains.exposed.sql.Table` like this:
 ```kotlin
 object StarWarsFilms : Table() {
   val id: Column<Int> = integer("id").autoIncrement().primaryKey()